selimslab/selimslab.github.io/_posts/2022-4-12-a-good-life.md

 ---

-The whole wisdom and beauty of the world is here to be explored and to expand your life beyond your time.
+The whole wisdom and beauty of the world is here to be explored,

+and to expand your life beyond your time.

 ---

+The price of anything is the amount of life you exchange for it - Henry David Thoreau

+---

 Remove all nonessentials.

 Talk less, do less, think less.
 Recharge

-The price of anything is the amount of life you exchange for it - Henry David Thoreau

 ---